New Super Mario Bros. 2: Gameplay

 Like the previous games in the New Super Mario Bros. series, New Super Mario Bros. and New Super Mario Bros.
 Wii, New Super Mario Bros.
 2 is a 2D platformer, and some of the characters and objects in the game are 3D polygonal renderings on 2D backgrounds.
-This results in a 2.5D effect (also seen previously in the first New Super Mario Bros. game) that visually simulates 3D computer graphics.
+This results in a 2.5D effect (also seen previously in the first New Super Mario Bros. game) that visually simulates 3D graphics.
 New Super Mario Bros.
-2 continues the style of gameplay from the first New Super Mario Bros. game, featuring side-scrolling platform action as Mario or Luigi attempt to rescue Princess Peach from Bowser and the Koopalings.
+2 continues the style of gameplay from the first New Super Mario Bros. game, featuring side-scrolling platform action as Mario or Luigi attempts to rescue Princess Peach from Bowser and the Koopalings.

 Power-ups include the Mini Mushroom and Mega Mushroom returning from the first game, and the Super Leaf from Super Mario Bros.
 3, which allows the player to tail-whip enemies or to fly.
 Similarly to Super Mario 3D Land, an Invincibility Leaf will appear if the player loses at least five lives during any non-cannon levels.
-The Invincibility Leaf grants both raccoon abilities and invincibility until the end of the stage.
-The story has both single-player and multiplayer options: two players, each with their own Nintendo 3DS and copy of the game, play together simultaneously as Mario and Luigi.
-Like the previous games, players can collect Star Coins hidden throughout each level, which can be spent to unlock new areas on the overworld map.
+The Invincibility Leaf grants both the abilities of the Super Leaf and invincibility until the end of the stage.
+The story has both single-player and multiplayer options; two players, each with their own Nintendo 3DS and copy of the game, play together simultaneously as Mario and Luigi.
+Like the previous games, players can collect three Star Coins hidden throughout each level, which can be spent to unlock new areas on the overworld map.